Skip to Main Content

 Overview

-The UTP Stage II: Science pathway is a student’s first step into realizing their dreams of transforming the world through scientific research, using interactive, theoretical and practical approaches to improving society.
-In UTP Stage II: Science students choose to focus in one of four different areas: mathematics and data science, experimental science, life science, or general science.
+The International Year One (UTP Stage II): Science pathway is a student’s first step into realizing their dreams of transforming the world through scientific research, using interactive, theoretical and practical approaches to improving society. during International Year One (UTP Stage II): Science students choose to focus in one of four different areas: mathematics and data science, experimental science, life science, or general science.
 These four main areas span eight departments with the opportunity to engage in interdisciplinary studies not only within the Faculty of Science but also across all SFU faculties.

 KEY INFORMATION